What Does a Full Health Screening Include? (2025)

 Physical Examination

 A physical examination by a healthcare provider is the cornerstone of any health screening.
 This hands-on assessment includes evaluating the skin, eyes, heart, lungs, and abdominal organs to detect any signs of potential health issues.
+Our general consultation services provide comprehensive physical examinations tailored to your health concerns.

 Dr Leonard Leng of ATA Medical having a consultation session with patient before the health screening process.